 - Designation of up and down stairways

 - Staggering of breaks between classes

 - Monitoring of stairways by school staff

 - Other

 - X Measures are in place to ensure physical distancing within classrooms.
 These include (check all that apply):

-- X An approach to creating and maintaining stable groups has been adopted school-wide for elementary school grades, in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting, throughout the school day.
-The size of stable groups in elementary schools is not limited to a specific maximum number but is dependent on utilization of the available classroom space to allow physical distancing of no less than 3 feet between students and no less than 6 feet between students and staff.
-The creation of stable groups in middle and high school grades is recommended as a best practice with groups not to exceed 120 students in total.
-However, stable groups in middle and high school is not a requirement but an additional layer of mitigation for schools to consider.
+A cohorting approach has been adopted school-wide, maintaining a stable group of no more than 12 children or youth and no more than two supervising adults in a supervised environment in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting, throughout the school day.
+(A supervising adult may be assigned to 2 different stable cohorts if they offer specialized services/support that cannot be provided by any other supervising adult)

-In-person class size has been limited to students in elementary grades.
+X In-person class size has been limited to 12 students in elementary grades.

-X In-person class size has been limited to 20 students in middle and high school grades
+In-person class size has been limited to students in middle and high school grades

-The school day has been divided into shifts to permit fewer students per class.

-- X Attendance is staggered to reduce the overall number of students in classrooms on a given day. - X Some classes have been moved entirely online. - X Online class attendance is offered as an option for students for whom it is feasible and for students who may be at elevated risk in a regular classroom. - In some classes - In all classes Yes - X Alternative spaces are used to reduce the number of students within classrooms.
-These may include: - School library - Auditorium - Cafeteria - Gymnasium Yes - Other - X Classroom furniture is set up to maximize distance between students and between students and teachers.
-Distance between students in the classroom must not be less than 3 feet and distance between students and teachers not less than 6 feet.
-Additional considerations for schools implementing a less than 6 feet physical distancing policy between students include - focus on high mask adherence-if there are doubts about mask adherence, consider more robust physical distancing practices; - consider enhancing other mitigation layers, such as stable groups or ventilation; - maintain 6 feet of distancing as much as possible during times when students or staff are not masked (e.g., due to eating or drinking, or napping); - use physical barriers between students to minimize contact. - X Furniture designed for in-class group activities that bring students closer than 3 feet has been reconfigured or removed from the classroom

-Nap or rest areas in classrooms have students placed 6 feet apart and alternating feet to head.

-- X Teaching methods have been modified to avoid close contact between students in laboratories and other classes that may usually involve group activities. - X Any gym class activities are offered outdoors and are selected to permit physical distancing; contact sports are not permitted.
+- X The school day has been divided into shifts to permit fewer students per class. - X Attendance is staggered to reduce the overall number of students in classrooms on a given day. - X Some classes have been moved entirely online. - X Online class attendance is offered as an option for students for whom it is feasible and for students who may be at elevated risk in a regular classroom. - In some classes - In all classes - X Alternative spaces are used to reduce the number of students within classrooms.
+These may include: - School library - Auditorium - Cafeteria As needed - Gymnasium - Other - X Classroom furniture is set up to ensure 6 feet between students at their desks/tables and between students and teachers (placement of desks/tables, use of floor markings to indicate required distance, etc.) to the extent feasible.
+Where 6 feet of distance is not possible, physical barriers are used to minimize close contacts. - X Furniture designed for in-class group activities that bring students closer than 6 feet has been reconfigured or removed from the classroom - X Nap or rest areas in classrooms have students placed 6 feet apart and alternating feet to head. - X Teaching methods have been modified to avoid close contact between students in laboratories and other classes that may usually involve group activities. - X Any gym class activities are offered outdoors and are selected to permit physical distancing; contact sports are not permitted.